andykee/lentil/docs/user_guide/diffraction.rst

    .. note::

-        When propagating between like planes (pupil to pupil or image to image), no additional propagation step must be taken.
+        When propagating between like planes (pupil to pupil or image to image), no additional propagation step is required.

 4. **Repeat steps 2 and 3 until the propagation is complete** - if multiple planes are required to model the desired optical system, steps 2 and 3 should be